Chamber6821/FabGrub/README.md

 # Technically details

-- User can load and start game with profile
+- Before load profile, FabGrub saves user `mods` folder inside `fabgrub` folder
-    - If some profile already loaded, it will be unloaded
+- After close game, FabGrub restore user `mods` folder from `fabgrub`
 - If the profile contains incompatible mods, user will see that combination
 - Mods will be downloaded from https://re146.dev/factorio/mods/
-- Last used mods will be cached in special folder
+- All mods will be cached in special folder

 ## What is profile loading?